cran/simTargetCov/README.md

 simTargetCov
 ============

 This package transforms or simulates data with a target empirical covariance matrix supplied by the user.
+The details to obtain such data can be found in Christidis, Van Aelst and Zamar (2019) (<https://arxiv.org/abs/1812.05678>).

 ------------------------------------------------------------------------